Alexis;

 Eyes?
 Our Blood runs chill to think on the sad Reverse of all that is sacred!”

-these Trumpeters, and the artful Lexelius, Strutterius and his
+To these Trumpeters, and the artful Lexelius, Strutterius

-of old, (replies Alexis) was the Vehicle of Knowledge, the Instructor
+“Music of old, (replies Alexis) was the Vehicle of

-Picture, Alexis, comes far short of the Original.
-The World is turned
+The Picture, Alexis, comes far short of the Original.
+The

 Words?
 They now have the Mortification to see themselves involved in the general